barometz/flintlock/README.md

 flintlock
 =========

+**note** Flint, and by extension Flintlock, is not maintained in this repository at this point, or anywhere else as far as I know.
+For alternatives, look to https://github.com/Keboo/PebbleSharp and associated products (maybe) or other newer projects.

 Flintlock is a Windows application that interacts with Pebble smartwatches using the flint library.
 So far only tested with Windows 7 32-bit, but anything from 2000 and up is expected to work.